Early American Coins: History, Value & Rare Colonial Finds

-Proto-Dollar: What Was Used Before Official Coins Appeared
+What Was Used Before Official Coins Appeared

-But what were other objects and foriegn coins used as early US currency before that time?
-The answer lies in the variety of currency forms and materials used in circulation.
+Although the United States declared its independence in 1776, it took many years before the nation established its own coinage system.
+The first US coins appeared only in 1792 with the adoption of the Coinage Act.
+But what other objects and foreign coins served as early US currency before?
 Colonial economies could not rely on just one form of money, and each region used what it had at its disposal.

 Currency